QCD sum rule study on excited light meson operators: Phenomenological analyses

-where $f_{1^{--}}$ and $ f_{1^{+-}}$ are the decay constants.
-Since the Lorentz structures in Eq.~(\ref{eq:coupling3}) and Eq.~(\ref{eq:coupling4}) are totally different, we can clearly separate the contributions of the two states $X_{1^{--}}$ and $ X_{1^{+-}}$ at the hadron level.
-Specifically, we can isolate $X_{1^{--}}$ by considering the two-point correlation function
+where \( f_{1{--}} \) and \( f_{1{+-}} \) are the decay constants, \( q_\mu \) is the four-momentum, \( \epsilon_\mu \) is the polarization vector, and \( \epsilon_{\mu\nu \alpha \beta} \) denotes the Levi-Civita symbol in four dimensions, which is the fully antisymmetric tensor.
+Since the Lorentz structures in Eq.~(\ref{eq:coupling3}) and Eq.~(\ref{eq:coupling4}) are totally different, we can clearly separate the contributions of the two states $X_{1{--}}$ and $ X_{1{+-}}$ at the hadron level.
+Specifically, we can isolate $X_{1{--}}$ by considering the two-point correlation function

-and we can isolate $X_{1^{+-}}$ through
+and we can isolate $X_{1{+-}}$ through

-Similarly, we can investigate the operator \( J_{\mu\nu}^{1^{++}} \), which can couple to both \( J^{PC} = 1^{++} \) and \( J^{PC} = 1^{-+} \) meson states.
+Similarly, we can investigate the operator \( J_{\mu\nu}^{1{++}} \), which can couple to both \( J^{PC} = 1^{++} \) and \( J^{PC} = 1^{-+} \) meson states.

-\item The operator $J_{\mu}^{1^{-+}}$ contains both $J^{PC} = 1^{-+}$ and $0^{++}$ components, and therefore it can couple to meson states with these quantum numbers through
+\item The operator $J_{\mu}^{1{-+}}$ contains both $J^{PC} = 1^{-+}$ and $0^{++}$ components, and therefore it can couple to meson states with these quantum numbers through

-where $f_{1^{-+}}$ and $f_{0^{++}}$ are the decay constants.
-These two states, $X_{1^{-+}}$ and $X_{0^{++}}$, can be clearly separated at the hadron level by analyzing the two-point correlation function
+where $f_{1{-+}}$ and $f_{0{++}}$ are the decay constants.
+These two states, $X_{1{-+}}$ and $X_{0{++}}$, can be clearly separated at the hadron level by analyzing the two-point correlation function

-Similarly, we can investigate the operators $J_{\mu}^{1^{++}}$, $J_{\mu}^{1^{--}}$, and $J_{\mu}^{1^{+-}}$.
+Similarly, we can investigate the operators $J_{\mu}^{1{++}}$, $J_{\mu}^{1{--}}$, and $J_{\mu}^{1{+-}}$.

 \end{itemize}